AElbaum/sitm300-stub/To Do.md

 ~~1.
 Add flag to check for received message in client.py~~
 2. Complete normal mode datagram
 3. Complete Serial Number datagram
+    Fix bug where serial number isnt read by client on startup Fixed, but need to start the client first
+        Make simulator check for client

 Part 2: Software Application